 In FY2019.3, consolidated operating profit was ¥84,045 million, or 140% of the standard results.
-The performancebased bonus payment ratio (evaluation portion of the Group's consolidated operating profit) was 200%, and the performancebased stock compensation payment ratio was 100%.
+The performance-based bonus payment ratio (evaluation portion of the Group's

-Policy Regarding Compensation of Directors and Audit & Supervisory Board Members
+Policy Regarding Compensation of Directors and Audit & Supervisory Board Members .....

 The basic policy of the remuneration system for the Company's directors, excluding outside directors, is to create a remuneration framework that promotes the Company's continuous growth and improves the Company's corporate value over the medium to long term by promoting the sharing of values with shareholders, ensuring objectivity and transparency so that the Company can adequately fulfill its accountability obligations, and fostering a healthy sense of entrepreneurship in the directors while taking into account the level of remuneration that will enable the Company to secure and retain top-grade personnel.